Microlink Engineering Solutions

 For Low Cost and Easy Installation

-Our new Microlink 751 unit is extremely easy to use with no need to open the computer.
+Our Microlink 751 unit is extremely easy to use with no need to open the computer.
 Simply plug the 751 into your computer's USB port: you don't even need to switch off the computer or restart Windows.
-With the addition of the 594 unit mentioned earlier, it accepts up to 32 strain gauge bridges with full, half or quarter bridge wiring on each channel.
-The strain package comes complete with Windmill data acquisition software for Windows.
-More and more computers are being sold with USB ports as standard, and the Microlink 751 is ideal for use with laptops.
-If you would like to request a quotation for a Microlink 751 system, please fill out this form.
+With the addition of the 594 unit, it accepts up to 32 strain gauge bridges with full, half or quarter bridge wiring on each channel.
+Unstrained readings are zeroed out with the bridge balancing facility.
+Measurement of the excitation voltage allows true ratio-metric readings.
+The power supply supplies sufficient current to keep all bridge circuits energised and lets you accept normal, tensile, compressive and transverse gauges.
+The package comes complete with Windmill data acquisition software.
+Ideal for portable systems.
+The 751 strain measurement system is currently on special offer from Windmill's on-line shop.
+Alternatively request a quotation for a Microlink 751 system, please fill out this form.

 For higher speed, dynamic strain measurement, we offer the Microlink 770.
 Also communicating over USB, this unit captures data at up to 100 kHz.
-Fill out this form for a no-obligation quotation.
+You can buy the Microlink 770 on-line from Windmill Software, or fill out this form for a no-obligation quotation.

 For Distributed Systems